-Jasleen is a double UVA grad in Religious Studies, focusing on South Asian Religions through the lens of literature and poetry.
+Jasleen Kaur is a Research Associate at the Sikh Research Institute.
+She has received a Religious Studies B.A./M.A. from the University of Virginia, focusing on South Asian Religions through the lens of literature and poetry.

 She is one of the commentators and transcreators of The Guru Granth Sahib Project.
 She is passionate about projects that create comfortable spaces for community members of all ages and backgrounds to engage in dialogue and learn from one another.
 She also loves singing in her free time, whether on stage with her friends or alone in her kitchen.

 She hopes to go back to school to pursue a Ph.D. in either religious ethnography or history and fulfill her dream of teaching and learning from others.

 Jasleen Kaur resides with her family in the United States.

 Join Harinder Singh and Jasleen Kaur as they discuss the larger context around the latest events in Canada.
 What is the background needed to make sense of current events?
 What does this mean for Sikhs globally?